 Numerous forms of assistance for new and existing Virginia Beach businesses, depending on their individual needs.
 For start-ups and small business entrepreneurs, the City has an active Small, Woman- and Minority-Owned Business program that works closely with the US Small Business Administration (SBA), the Virginia Department of Minority Business Enterprise, the Service Corps of Retired Executives (SCORE), and many local financial and legal resources to provide targeted assistance.

-Additionally, the Virginia Beach Development Authority administers its Economic Development Investment Program (EDIP), which provides local grants to qualifying business that are locating to or expanding in the City of Virginia Beach; this discretionary grant was created to support economic development projects creating new jobs and capital investment in the City.
+Additionally, the Virginia Beach Development Authority administers its Economic Development Investment Program (EDIP), which provides local grants to qualifying businesses that are locating to or expanding in the City of Virginia Beach; this discretionary grant was created to support economic development projects creating new jobs and capital investment in the City.

 Certain projects may also be eligible for assistance from the Commonwealth of Virginia.